ACCEPTANCE IS THE FIRST STEP TOWARDS

-Welcome to the KC Dyslexic Learning Centre!
+Welcome to KC Dyslexic Learning Centre!

 One in five people are afflicted with dyslexia yet many go undiagnosed, or may not even know they have the condition.
 Dyslexics are often thought to have learning disabilities, or may be perceived as being intellectually challenged, unable to undertake every day activities like reading and writing that many of us take for granted.
-Yet research shows that dyslexia has nothing to do with a personís intellect, and often dyslexics are extremely bright and gifted, simply in need of support and the proper learning tools to enable them to overcome their challenges.
+Yet research shows that dyslexia has nothing to do with a person’s intellect, and often dyslexics are extremely bright and gifted, simply in need of support and the proper learning tools to enable them to overcome their challenges.

-So much of our daily lives depend on reading and writing, that while outward signs of dyslexia may not be dramatic, its impact on a personís ability to cope with day-to-day necessities is profound.
+So much of our daily lives depend on reading and writing, that while outward signs of dyslexia may not be dramatic, its impact on a person’s ability to cope with day-to-day necessities is profound.

 If you or your child has dyslexia, help is available today.
-The KC Dyslexic Learning Centre is committed to giving dyslexics and their families the tools and training they need to control and overcome the hurdles they face.
-Our tutors employ the renown and proven Susan Barton Reading System and our one-on-one sessions are provided in a caring and nurturing learning environment.
+KC Dyslexic Learning Centre is committed to giving dyslexics and their families the tools and training they need to overcome the hurdles they face.
+Our tutors employ the renown and proven Orton-Gillingham based Barton Reading & Spelling System and our one-on-one sessions are provided in a caring and nurturing learning environment.

 At KC Dyslexic Learning Centre we value above all a positive, can-do attitude, with the belief that with the proper tools, support and training, people with dyslexia can accomplish anything they desire.

-We will maintain an open-door policy for clients and families so we may talk about their experiences, and so we may provide them with support and information from the "Barton site" including stories of how other families have coped and overcame their situations.
+We will maintain an open-door policy for clients and families so we may talk about their experiences, and so we may provide them with support and information including stories of how other families have coped and overcame their situations.